thanos1983/k3dDemoCluster/README.md

 More information can be found on the official kubernetes documentation [Configure Liveness, Readiness and Startup Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/).

 ### Kubernetes pod and container security.
-A user it is highly recommended that the user always downgrade the user of the container.
-There are several parameters that the user can set.
-On this example we will use the minimal recommendations.
+For security purposes it is highly recommended that the container user should bealways downgraded to a non `root` (not privileged) user.
+User name `root` is refered as the user which by default has access to all commands and files on the Linux / Unix Operating System (OS).

 Sample of demo deployment and pod / container security restrictions: